elburz/awesome-space/README.md

 ### Telescopes

 * [Telescop Makers' Workshop](http://www.chabotspace.org/visit/telescopeworkshop.asp/) - Telescope Makers’ Workshop is an all-volunteer group committed to helping people build their own telescopes
+* [Radio JOVE](http://radiojove.gsfc.nasa.gov/) - The Radio JOVE project is a hands-on inquiry-based educational project that allows students, teachers and the general public to learn about radio astronomy by building their own radio telescope from an inexpensive kit and/or using remote radio telescopes through the internet

 ### Misc